Categories

 Take a break to collect your thoughts

-I’m not suggesting doing a Houdini as soon as they tell you their news, but once the excitement of the announcement has died down, take yourself out for quick coffee or a walk in the fresh air.
+I’m not suggesting doing a Houdini as soon as they tell you their news, but once the excitement of the announcement has died down, take yourself out for a quick coffee or a walk in the fresh air.
 Try to work through what this means logically – it’s not the end of the world.
-Will it really mean more work for you?
-If it does, know that it will be short-lived until a replacement is found.
+Will it mean more work for you?
+If it does, know it will be short-lived until a replacement is found.
 Will you be alone and bored all day?
 Maybe for a bit, but only until you make new friends.
 You’ll be okay.

 Start the handover process early

-Reflect on your own career
+Reflect on your career

 Widen your internal network

 When one door closes, another one opens.
 Try not to wallow in self-pity when your workmate leaves – instead, introduce yourself to new people within your company.
 Start going to after-work drinks again, or get involved with the company’s charity initiatives.
 Put yourself out there so you can find new friends.
 If you’re feeling quite alone in the absence of your work friend, try talking to your boss about it.
-Maybe you actually need to make some new hires.
-Or maybe you can have some input into the hiring of their replacement?
+Maybe you need to make some new hires.
+Or maybe you can have some input into hiring their replacement?

 Avoid gossiping

 When people leave the workplace, often others feel the need to talk about it.
 It’s only natural, and when you’re in a big company, sometimes people embellish things and create drama by repeating non-confirmed rumors or speculating about why they really left.
-Sometimes it’s like the floodgates open and people feel the need to bring up that person’s history, analyzing their work – basically pulling them apart.
+Sometimes, it’s like the floodgates open, and people feel the need to bring up that person’s history, analyzing their work – basically pulling them apart.
 Don’t get involved.
 Stay loyal and stay positive.
 After all, they’re not even there to defend themselves.

 Listen to music